 In times of crisis and uncertainty, marketing teams have an important role to play – especially when it comes to incorporate interactive marketing.
 It’s their job to provide reassurance and help, communicate clearly and regularly with customers, and be a stable and reliable presence in the midst of fear and uncertainty.
 This means the marketing strategy needs to be adjusted with interactive tools.

 Done right, challenging times can allow marketers to establish a strong reputation for their brand which will last beyond the current situation.

-This is also a great opportunity to build interactive and conversational sales and marketing into your crisis communication strategy.
+This is also a great opportunity to build interactive and conversational sales and interactive marketing into your crisis communication strategy.
 Chatbots can be used to handle the increased volume of customer problems and take the load off staff when offices are closed.

 Crisis communication is also another area where live video broadcast can be really effective.
 This is because:

 - It provides immediate, reliable updates when events might be changing fast